UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/persistence/MicoServiceDeploymentInfoRepository.rst

 .. java:method:: @Query  List<MicoServiceDeploymentInfo> findAllByService(String serviceShortName, String serviceVersion)
    :outertype: MicoServiceDeploymentInfoRepository

    Retrieves all service deployment information of a service.
 Note that one service can be used by (included in) multiple applications.
-Also works with a KafkaFaasConnector.
+Also works with a KafkaFaasConnector instance.

    :param serviceShortName: the short name of the \ :java:ref:`MicoService`\ .
    :param serviceVersion: the version of the \ :java:ref:`MicoService`\ .